-When it comes time to move you are going to have, what feels like, 987,345 things to do.
+When it comes time to move, you will have what feels like 987,345 things to do.
 Without a moving binder, things will be forgotten, items will be misplaced, you will leave the dog behind, and you will naturally develop the first grey hairs of your life.

 Here is everything you need to make your own moving binder.

 Making your own moving binder will take a bit of time but it can be done and will help you stay organized.
 Trust me, it’ll help with all the details you have to keep track of.
 Here are the supplies you will need.